Castor Oil

 FAQs

-• Is castor oil safe to ingest?
+- Is castor oil safe to ingest?
 Internal use has a long traditional history but carries risks, particularly gastrointestinal effects.
-Modern references often urge caution.
+Modern references often urge caution and are explicit that ingestion of non-food-grade castor oil is not appropriate.

-• What is a castor oil pack?
+- What is a castor oil pack?
 A folk practice involving cloth soaked in castor oil, typically applied externally with warmth.
-It is described in traditional rather than clinical terms.
+It is described in traditional rather than clinical terms, and its long persistence in household reference literature has kept it in contemporary wellness conversations despite limited formal study.